 Finally, a serious thank you, thank you, thank you to all of the people who have created useful software and other OER tools without which this project would have been impossible.
 When we each do a little, we all gain a lot.
 This text was created using several free and open software applications including Open Office and Dia.
 Some graphs and device curves were created using SciDAVis.
 Screen imagery was often manipulated though the use of XnView.
+The free TINA-TI circuit simulator was used in Chapter 17, new for the second edition.

-- Jim Fiore, 2017
+- Jim Fiore, 2017/2022